radum/eslint-config/README.md

 Use it as is or as a foundation for your own config.
 You can extend or clone and change.

+> [!IMPORTANT]\
+> These shareable configurations use ESLint's new "flat" configuration file format, which may not be suitable for every project.
+See [the official documentation](https://eslint.org/docs/latest/use/configure/configuration-files-new) for details.

 ## Installation

 ```bash